-Information about Child Care for Essential Employees, Early Childhood Grants, Programming, and Initiatives on Coronavirus Disease 2019 (COVID-19).
+Information about Child Care for Families, Child Care Providers, Early Childhood Grants, Programming, and Initiatives on Coronavirus Disease 2019 (COVID-19).

 We understand staff, parents, and children may have questions and concerns about COVID-19.
 The MSDE will remain vigilant in providing all information regarding the virus as it pertains to the health and safety of students and staff in child care programs.

 Maryland Together: Maryland’s Recovery Plan for Child Care Outlines Path Forward for Child Care During COVID-19 Pandemic

 The Maryland State Department of Education (MSDE) developed Maryland Together: Maryland’s Recovery Plan for Child Care, a plan to continue and expand child care during the COVID-19 Pandemic.
 As the State entered the first recovery stage, MSDE announced the immediate start of a transition phase for child care, expanding access to child care to include families returning to work under Governor Hogan’s latest Executive Order.
 MSDE established a comprehensive stakeholder task force, including family and center-based providers, child care advocates, as well as Maryland Department of Health representatives, to provide recommendations that helped to inform the recovery plan.

 New page launched by the Division of Early Childhood to pay homage to early childhood community members who have passed away due to COVID-19.

 To submit a memoriam announcement email: email@example.com with Memoriam in the subject line.